gprMax/GSoC/project-ideas-2026.md

-By integrating marimo, we will provide users with a new concept of a "computational notebook" that doubles as an interactive GUI for building models, monitoring simulations in real-time, and performing simple data post-processing (A-scan/B-scan analysis) with synchronized plotting.
+By integrating marimo, we will provide users with a new concept of a "computational notebook" that doubles as an interactive GUI for building models, monitoring simulations in real-time, and performing simple data post-processing (A-scan/B-scan analysis) with synchronised plotting.
 The aim is to build an initial framework that can also be easily extended in future by its users.